1991–92 Cleveland Cavaliers season

+During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Daugherty and Price were both selected for the 1992 NBA All-Star Game, as members of the Eastern Conference All-Star team.
+Meanwhile, Ehlo participated in the NBA Three-Point Shootout, and Brandon was selected to participate in the NBA Slam Dunk Contest, but withdrew due to a sore knee injury.
+Price also finished in seventh place in Most Valuable Player voting, while Daugherty finished in eleventh place, and head coach Lenny Wilkens finished in fifth place in Coach of the Year voting.

-In the Eastern Conference First Round of the playoffs, the Cavaliers defeated the New Jersey Nets in four games.
+In the Eastern Conference First Round of the 1992 NBA playoffs, the Cavaliers defeated the New Jersey Nets in four games.
 In the Eastern Conference Semi-finals, they trailed 2–1 to the 2nd-seeded Boston Celtics, but managed to win in a full seven game series.
-In the Eastern Conference Finals, they faced against Michael Jordan, Scottie Pippen and the defending champion Chicago Bulls, where they tied the series at one game a piece, with a 26-point road win in Game 2, 107–81.
+In the Eastern Conference Finals, they faced against Michael Jordan, Scottie Pippen and the defending NBA champion Chicago Bulls, where they tied the series at one game a piece, with a 26-point road win in Game 2, 107–81.
 However, the Bulls would defeat the Cavaliers in four games to two.
-The Bulls would defeat the Portland Trail Blazers in six games in the NBA Finals, winning their second consecutive championship.
+The Bulls would defeat the Portland Trail Blazers in six games in the 1992 NBA Finals, winning their second consecutive NBA championship.

+On December 17, 1991, the Cavaliers set an NBA record by winning with the second largest margin of victory of any game defeating the Miami Heat at home, 148–80 (68 points).